mileskin/mood-radiator/README.md

 For configuring your team members you only need to:

 * modify `config.yaml` (using IRC nicks in case you want to use IRC bot as the client)
-* add pics of team members using naming convention `some-nick.jpg`
+* add pics to `static/img/` of team members using naming convention `some-nick.jpg`

+App reboot not needed afterwards, just refresh the page.

-Additionally you might want to adjust user row height in `app.css`:
+Additionally you might want to adjust user row height in `static/css/app.css`:

     .user {
       height: 180px;